shjzhong/CitcomSVE/README.md

 # CitcomSVE-3.0
 A finite element package for modeling terrestrial planetary viscoelastic deformation in response to tidal and surface loads.

+Version 3.0 was updated on June 13, 2025 with added pre- and post-processing functions.
+The changes occurred to CitcomSVE3.0_UserGuide.pdf and CitcomSVE-3.0.tar.gz.
+If you used an earlier version of 3.0, you may want to pay attention to your input files (e.g., inputfile6G_VM5a1) because the new input files may be updated slightly.

 Version 3.0 was updated on December 23, 2024 with a new user's manual CitcomSVE3.0_UserGuide.pdf.
 You will need to download CitcomSVE-3.0.tar.gz, Compare_Cookbook.tar.gz, and ICE6G_1x1.tar.gz.
-Even if you had an earlier version of 3.0, you still want to use the new files, because input files and certain codes have been changed.

 The version 3.0 was initially uploaded on April 22, 2024.
 The key upgrade from version 2.1 is the mantle compressibility with version 3.0.
 You should download CitcomSVE-3.0-main.zip.
 We are still updating user's manual and examples cookbook, and hopefully we will complete them soon.